 FAQ for Betting in Kentucky

-Is sports betting legal in Kentucky?
+When did sports betting launch in Kentucky?

-What’s the legal betting age in Kentucky?
+What is the legal sports betting age in Kentucky?

 The legal sports betting age in Kentucky is 18 years of age, while it is 21 in most other states.
 The minimum age to bet at horse tracks is also 18.